Tenth Anniversary Trans Am

-The drivers side floor had rusted out from the inside, most likely from moisture under the carpet, the passenger side also had some small rust holes.
+The drivers side floor had rusted out from the inside, most likely from leaking T-tops and moisture under the carpet, the passenger side also had some small rust holes.
 A trip was in order to Kerr Auto Body in Orillia Ontario, Guy Kerr soon had the rusty parts removed and new floors installed, sealed and covered with epoxy primer.
 I took the car home to continue working on it.
 Next up was to wire brush the entire bottom of the car clean and coat the frame rails and suspension with Zero Rust

 The interior has been completely removed and is being refurbished including new TATA seat covers, carpets and headliner.

 In 2011 the rad support and inner fenders are finished and reinstalled, the motor was treated with engine conditioner to try to clean up some sticky rings and noisy lifters.
 A short from the main starter cable to the engine block put an unexpected early end to the engine treatment and resulted in ordering some new wiring from the battery to the starter - on hold again.